Skip to content

 • Notebook: (docs) This layout will stretch to 100% width, up to a maximum width of 1024px, and will centrally align.
 It's particularly useful for storytelling (e.g. articles/blogs) or analysis type user interfaces (e.g. Jupyter Notebooks), where you want the user to digest content in a particular order through scrolling.

-Built into te frameowkr of hte UI is a side navigation bar, along with the top, page-wide "app bar".
-Configuration options exist such that the side navigation behavior can be controlled.
+Built into the framework of the UI is a side navigation bar, along with the top, page-wide "app bar".
+Configuration options exist such that the side navigation behaviour can be controlled.
 Options include:

 • Collapsing: When the sidebar is opened the page content will adjust with the width of the sidebar.